crabnebula-dev/broken-navigator/challenges/space-navigator/1/README.md

 # Level 1

+## Introduction

+Welcome to the `space-navigator` challenges.
+For each level you will be presented with a Tauri app.
+The application layout is similar for each level.
+You will get a description of the challenge ahead of you found in the "*About*" tab, the challenge itself in the "*Challenge*" tab and to verify you found the correct solution you can test it in the "*Solution*" tab.
+Please note that the solution flag layout can be different for each challenge.
+To validate a flag just insert it into the solution input field and press *enter*.

 ## Description

 We tried to open up the navigation console to locate the coordinates for earth but